marzoukmariem/Nodejs_OCR_Mongodb/README.md

 # Nodejs_OCR_Mongodb
- You need to open the terminal and write  the path of the project and then write  node app.js
+ You need to open the terminal and write  the path of the project and then write  npm start